Maven Central Publishing Limits⚓︎

 How to Monitor Usage⚓︎

-The Usage Center is the source of truth for your organization's publishing activity, displaying organization-level metrics aggregated across all namespaces, including:
+The Usage Center displays organization-level metrics aggregated across all namespaces, including:

 - Release size